-The RSS autoguider focus functionality was not successful and is no longer available.
+The auto-focus functionality of the RSS focus camera was not successful and is no longer available.
 Work is ongoing for alternative solutions.

 In principle, it should also be possible to use SALTICAM as a guide camera in conjunction with the pellicle (software guiding).
 The pellicle degrades throughput to RSS by ~5-7%, but this mode provides the ability to correct for drifts in field rotation, making the throughput loss potentially worthwhile.
 However, since the current pellicle also degrades the SALTICAM image quality significantly, guiding this way has not yet been successful.
-Plans are afoot for a new glass pellicle, but this is not expected to be available for 2014-2 semester.
+Plans are afoot for a new glass pellicle, but this is not expected to be available for 2015-1 semester.